-Keeping Children Safe in Education September 2022, which is the statutory guidance for Schools and Colleges.
+Keeping Children Safe in Education September 2023, which is the statutory guidance for Schools and Colleges.

 Working Together to Safeguard Children July 2018, which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
 This guidance applies in its entirety to all schools.
-(Briefly updated July 2022)
+(Further revision is due by the end of 2023)